kelaberetiv/aiap-field-guide/week_0_workshops/carpentries.md

 ## 1. Primer: what does reproducibility involve?

-Again, map out initial ideas to make them explicit
+Again, map out initial ideas to make them explicit.
+The end goal of this exercise is to:

-End goal:
+- create a visible record of preliminary ideas especially misconceptions/overly simplistic ideas

-visible record of preliminary ideas especially misconceptions/overly simplistic ideas leave space for later record of thought evolution
+- leave space for later record of thought evolution

-Materials:
+Questions:

-individual whiteboard space/paper
+- What do you think you know about this topic? (map prior knowledge)
-markers
+- What questions or puzzles do you have? (identify areas of interest to pursue)
-a.
-What do you think you know about this topic? (map prior knowledge) b.
-What questions or puzzles do you have? (identify areas of interest to pursue) c.
-What does the topic make you want to explore? (groundwork for independent inquiry)
+- What does the topic make you want to explore? (groundwork for independent inquiry)

 ## 2. Read through these resources/checklist